+Students planning to resume studies in the Joint Ph.D.
+Program may qualify for a temporary withdrawal.
+The approved Leave of Absence form must be submitted to the Office of Graduate Education prior to the leave.
 Students who are called to active military duty while enrolled as a University of Denver student should apply for a Leave of Absence.
 Active Peace Corps volunteers may apply for a Leave of Absence for the term of their Peace Corps service.